 Event Planning and Marketing

 UNC Charlotte’s College of Liberal Arts & Sciences and its departments, centers and programs host hundreds of campus and community events each year.
-These range from conferences to lunch-and-learns to lectures.
+These range from conferences to lunch-and-learns to public lectures.

 The process can be challenging and rewarding.
 It also can be stressful, especially if you are frustrated by the feeling that you have forgotten something important.
 These tools are designed to help you accomplish the goals you set for your events.